 When is the best time to hike the Salkantay and visit Machu Picchu?

-The Best time to visit Machu Picchu is from April to November, when it is the Dry season, April and November are the Shoulders months, and a weather increase is expected.
+The Best time to visit Machu Picchu is from April to November, when it is the dry season.
+April and November are the shoulder months, and a weather increase is expected.

 January and February are months to avoid this trek since the heavy rainy season and landslides risk.
 During these months, we recommend the Lares trek.